stealthBS/demo1-repo/Alarms.md

 • Swipping room start from 11am - 12pm (1 hour) - so no bath in this time. . .

 • [dn]Make your all alarm ready
-• ✔then make their Jarvis assistant alarms, for this follow the .txt file in PC for Jarvis.
+• [dn]then make their Jarvis assistant alarms, for this follow the .txt file in PC for Jarvis.

 • [dn]see White box writtens. . . . .
 • ✔Mobile all notepad setting